cirrax/gnucash-toolset/DESCRIPTION.rst

 gnucash-toolset
 ===============

-Several scripts to access and manipulate gnucash data.
+Access and manipulate gnucash data.
+Import JSON files into gnucash.

 See README for details.